Glenks123/Spending-Score-Prediction/README.md

 ---

-Open the GNU Octave CLI and run:
+Open the GNU Octave CLI; cd to the directory and then run:

 ```run main```